Interpeace launches new initiative – International Peacebuilding Advisory Team (IPAT) at the United Nations

 What has IPAT done to date?

 Renee Larivière, Interpeace’s Deputy Director-General for Development and Learning, highlighted IPAT’s current assignments.
 IPAT has successfully embarked on several partnerships and initiatives with national and donor governments, foundations, as well as United Nations agencies.
 Advisory assistance provided included participatory context analysis, dialogue support, and constitution-making as well as course design and delivery.
-A full list of mandates to date can be found here and a list of trainings conducted can be accessed ici.
+A full list of mandates to date can be found here and a list of trainings conducted can be accessed ici (en anglais).

 What are people saying about IPAT?